BcDemir/ProjectQGame/README.md

 # Wild West Duel Game

-A realistic dueling game where you face off against an NPC in a classic Wild West shootout with quick-draw arm animations, pistols, realistic ballistic physics, and a health system.
+A realistic dueling game where you face off against an NPC in a classic Wild West shootout with randomized terrain, quick-draw arm animations, pistols, realistic ballistic physics, and a health system.

 ## Requirements